National Black HIV/AIDS Awareness Day

 National Hepatitis Testing Day

-One quarter of people living with HIV nationwide also have hepatitis C and people at risk for HIV are also at risk for hepatitis B. NHTD aims to provide support and resources for those living with viral hepatitis, to increase awareness of the various types of the virus and to encourage testing.
+About 25% of people living with HIV nationwide are also living with hepatitis C, and about 10% are coinfected with hepatitis B. NHTD aims to provide support and resources for those living with viral hepatitis, to increase awareness of the various types of the virus and to encourage testing.

 HIV Long-Term Survivors Awareness Day

 This awareness day honors all long-term survivors of HIV.
-HLTSAD raises awareness about long-term survivors and makes sure they continue to be included in the ongoing HIV conversation.
+HLTSAD raises awareness and makes sure long-term survivors continue to be included in the ongoing HIV conversation.

 National Caribbean American HIV/AIDS Awareness Day

-HIV prevalence in the Caribbean is the second highest globally after sub-Saharan Africa.
-NCAHAAD brings HIV awareness to Caribbean communities through resources, education and testing.
+HIV prevalence in the Caribbean is the second highest globally after Africa.
+NCAHAAD brings

 National HIV Testing Day

-NHTD is a call to people of all ages to learn the facts about HIV and get tested for the virus.
-According to the CDC, one in eight people living with HIV don’t know they have it.
+This annual event is a call to people of all ages to learn the facts about HIV and get tested for the virus.
+According to the CDC, one in seven people living with HIV don’t know they have it.

 National Faith HIV/AIDS Awareness Day